 The course is made up of 10 units of study:

-Unit 1 – Childcare and education study: This unit covers all areas of your learning across the course.
-You will gain knowledge and demonstrate ability around the skills needed to work with children.
+Childcare and education study – gain knowledge and demonstrate ability around the skills needed to work with children.
 You will show your understanding of the role of an early years practitioner.

-Unit 2 – Nurturing environments: In this unit you will learn how to safeguard children.
-You will learn to recognise the signs and symptoms of abuse, and how to make child protection referrals.
+Nurturing environments – learn to recognise the signs and symptoms of abuse, and how to make child protection referrals.

-Unit 3 – Introduction to how children learn: In this unit you will be introduced to different frameworks.
-You will develop an understanding of how children learn and the role an early years practitioner plays in supporting children’s learning.
+Introduction to how children learn – introduction to different frameworks where you develop an understanding of how children learn and the role an early years practitioner plays in supporting children’s learning.

-Unit 4 – Working in the industry: This unit will develop your readiness for the world of work.
+Working in the industry – develop your readiness for the world of work.
 Through research activities you will develop an awareness of childcare and education.
 You will conduct an assessment of your employability skills, plan for placement, and carry out work experience.

-Unit 5 – Introduction to working with children: This unit will provide you with an overview of the different types of settings and local provision for children.
+Introduction to working with children – providing an overview of the different types of settings and local provision for children.
 You will develop an understanding of the role and responsibilities of the early years practitioner.

-Unit 6 – Providing a safe and healthy environment: During this unit, you learn how to prepare a safe and healthy environment for children.
+Providing a safe and healthy environment – learn how to prepare a safe and healthy environment for children.
 You will develop an understanding of the relevant legislation around health and safety.
 You will learn how to plan activities and outings which are age and stage appropriate.

-Unit 7 – Communication: Good communication skills are vital for working with children.
-In this unit, you will investigate the different forms of communication and how to use them effectively.
+Communication – Good communication skills are vital for working with children, you will investigate the different forms of communication and how to use them effectively.

-Unit 8 – Introduction to child development: This unit will enable you to learn patterns of child development.
-You will develop skills to observe children and how to use the observations to promote development.
+Introduction to child development – develop skills to observe children and how to use the observations to promote development.
 You will also explore the reasons for children not following expected patterns of development.